scrapinghub/splash/docs/scripting-element-object.rst

 **Async:** no.

-It tries to return the value of the following JavaScript ``Node`` properties:
+It tries to return the trimmed value of the following JavaScript ``Node`` properties:

 * textContent
 * innerText